 Too much Netflix.
 Binge away.
 But there may indeed be too much of a good thing.
 Please let me know if you find the limit.

 In this current situation, look at the foundational things you want to keep going.
 Identify where you may need to make adjustments from what you’re doing now.
 A big part of adaptability and resilience is staying grounded in the practices that keep your physical and mental health strong.

 Keep exercising.
 While you may not be able to go to the gym, there are many things you can do at home to stay fit.
 Step away from your devices every few hours and take a walk.

 Eat healthy.
 We can learn from others.

-Stay social connected.
+Stay socially connected.
 Isolation has many negative effects.
 Take the initiative.
 Reach out.

 Support others.
 Look for opportunities to help and offer support.

 I hope you’ll be safe and healthy during this time and beyond.
-If you do choose to try one of these ideas, please email me at email@example.com and we’ll share your experience.
+I

 My list is intended to be a thought-starters.
 Want more ideas to get yours going?